LongBu/AWS-MLS-C01-Study-Guide/README.md

     * AKA inter-container traffic encryption
     * Enabled via console or API when setting up a training or tuning job

+###### SM integration with VPC
+  * Training jobs run in a Virtual Private Cloud (VPC)
+  * You can use a private VPC for even more security (note: the following are necessary for SM to work at all within a private VPC)
+  * You’ll need to set up S3 VPC endpoints     * Custom endpoint policies and S3 bucket policies can keep this secure
+  * Notebooks are Internet-enabled by default
+    * This can be a security hole
+    * If disabled, your VPC needs an interface endpoint (PrivateLink) or NAT Gateway, and allow outbound connections, for training and hosting to work
+  * Training and Inference Containers are also Internet-enabled by default
+    * Network isolation is an option, but this also prevents S3 access

+###### SM integration with IAM
+  * User permissions for:
+    * CreateTrainingJob
+    * CreateModel
+    * CreateEndpointConfig
+    * CreateTransformJob
+    * CreateHyperParameterTuningJob
+    * CreateNotebookInstance
+    * UpdateNotebookInstance
+  * Predefined policies:
+    * AmazonSageMakerReadOnly
+    * AmazonSageMakerFullAccess
+    * AdministratorAccess
+    * DataScientist

+###### SM Logging and Monitoring
+  * CloudWatch can log, monitor and alarm on:
+    * Invocations and latency of endpoints
+    * Health of instance nodes (CPU, memory, etc)
+    * Ground Truth (active workers, how much they are doing)
+  * CloudTrail records actions from users, roles, and services within SageMaker
+    * Log files delivered to S3 for auditing

 ##### SM Neo
   * Train once, run anywhere
   * compiles inference, code to work on edge devices